WRPW

 WRPW (92.9 MHz) is a commercial FM radio station licensed to Colfax, Illinois, in the Bloomington-Normal radio market.
 WRPW broadcasts a talk radio format known as "Cities Talk FM 92.9."
 It is owned by Pilot Media, a subsidiary of Great Plains Media.
 Great Plains' CEO is Jerry Zimmer, a longtime partner in the Zimmer Radio Group based in Cape Girardeau, Missouri.

 WRPW has an effective radiated power (ERP) of 6,000 watts.
 The transmitter is on North 2850 East Road in Ellsworth, Illinois.

 Programming

-Weekdays on WRPW begin with a local drive time show, "The Morning Rush with Robert and Cat."
+Weekdays on WRPW begin with a local drive time show, "Conservative Cat with Cat Barker."
 The rest of the weekday line up is made up of nationally syndicated conservative talk shows: Glenn Beck, Dan Bongino, Sean Hannity, Mark Levin, "Markley, Van Camp and Robbins," Ben Shapiro, Larry Elder and "This Morning, America's First News with Gordon Deal."

-Weekends feature shows on home repair, law enforcement, money and health.
+Weekends feature shows on politics, home repair, law enforcement, money and health.
 Weekend syndicated hosts include Gary Sullivan, Joe Pags, Dennis Prager, Bill Handel, Mike Gallagher and Bill Cunningham.
 Most hours begin with an update from Fox News Radio.
+The weekend lineup also includes local hosts such as Kevin Phares, David Paul Blumenshine, Ty Smith, and El Donzo and Deez.